TheCandidStartup/TheCandidStartup.github.io/_drafts/frozen-shoulder.md

 I left with a prescription for 6 diazepam tablets and got an Uber home.
 The hardest part was fastening the seat belt.

-My nearest pharmacy is 5 minutes walk, so I headed over once the prescription appeared in the NHS app after a couple of hours.
+My nearest pharmacy is 5 minutes walk, so I staggered over once the prescription appeared in the NHS app after a couple of hours.
 I took 3 diazepam that day (maximum dose).
 There was an almost instant muscle relaxant effect while also making me very drowsy.
 I slept well that night for the first time in days.

 That left me 3 tablets to make it to Monday.
 I decided to take one each evening to ensure a reasonable night's sleep.